Open-Systems-Pharmacology/Female-Reproductive-Tract-PBPK-Module/README.md

 - **DiffusionParameter**: QSAR calculation of the diffusion coefficient between the fluid and tissue compartments in the female reproductive tract. ([Chen 2015](#references))
 - **FractionUnionized**: calculation of the unionized fraction in cervicovaginal fluid and uterine fluid based on the Henderson-Hasselbalch equation.

+### Reports
+The subfolder Rreports contains evaluation reports and the {esqlabsR} project to generate the reports.
+The module has been evaluated with metronidazole and levonorgestrel.

 ## How to extend a base PK-Sim<sup>®</sup> PBPK model for the female reproductive tract in (MoBi<sup>®</sup>)

 This section describes the workflow for extending a base PBPK model developed in PK-Sim<sup>®</sup> with the female reproductive tract module, using the Metronidazole model as an example.